Adobe-CEP/Samples/PProPanel/ReadMe.md

 On Windows, make the following registry entry:
 	![On Windows, make the following registry entry:](payloads/win7_64.png)

-### 3. Create your panel in JavaScript using your browser's developer tools
+### 4. Write and test your panel's JavaScript using Chrome debugger

 To enable debugging of panels using Chrome’s developer tools, put a file named `.debug` into your extension’s folder (as a peer of the `/CSXS` folder).
 The contents of the file should resemble the following (and the Extension ID must match the one in the panel's manifest):